Humanizer for German: Why AI Text Detection Is Language-Specific

 Less decoration, more substance.

-Symbolic overload, promotional language, editorial comments, mechanical conjunctions, section summaries, participle-I constructions, vague authorities, forced conclusions, negative parallelisms (now including clipped negation fragments like "kein Raten.", "keine Kompromisse."), tricolon overuse, false extensions, misplaced "Fazit" sections.
+Symbolic overload, promotional language, editorial comments, mechanical conjunctions, section summaries, participle-I constructions, vague authorities, forced conclusions, negative parallelisms (now including clipped negation fragments like "kein Raten.", "keine Kompromisse."), tricolon overuse, false extensions, misplaced "Fazit" sections, abstract-noun stacking ("verschiedene Maßnahmen" instead of the concrete thing), synonym rotation for the same entity ("die Hansestadt", "die Elbmetropole"), modal-particle anomalies (close-register German with zero "ja", "eben", "wohl" — or far too many), AI marker vocabulary ("beleuchten", "eintauchen", "spannend", "die digitale Landschaft" — the German counterparts to "delve" and "tapestry"), and copula avoidance ("fungiert als", "verfügt über" instead of plain "ist"/"hat").

 2. Style (4 patterns, MEDIUM/LOW)